Plastic Energy – The world leader in turning waste plastic back to plastic – sets up technology HQ in UK

 The company, based at Plexal’s Innovation Centre, Here East, is a strong advocate of the circular economy and uses the Syngas produced in its own industrial plants to power them.
 Its modular plants can produce approximately 850 litres of output for every tonne of end of life plastic.

-Through the TAC process, plastics are heated in an oxygen-free environment the vapour is then distillated into TACOIL that can be either used as an oil to produce plastic or as an alternative fuel with a low carbon footprint.
+Through the TAC process, plastics are heated in an oxygen-free environment the vapour is then distilled into TACOIL that can be used as an oil to produce plastic.

 Innovation is core to its business and PLASTIC ENERGY, one of the supporters of WRAP’s UK Plastic PACT, aims to improve its technology, expand the category of plastics, improving engineering and benchmarking operations in Spain.
 The Spanish connection is reinforced through PLASTIC ENERGY’S membership of the UK based British Spanish Society.